stsiwo/go_concepts/basics.md

 valueVar := MyType{} // valueVar can use 'myMethod3' but not 'myMethod1' and 'myMethod2'
 pointerVar := &valueVar // pointerVar can use 'myMethod1' and 'myMethod2' but not 'myMehtod3'

+// surprisingly, Go has a feature which allows us to treat value variables as pointer variables (also, vice versa), so the below also works fine valueVar.myMethod1() pointerVar.myMethod3()

 ```

 ### Shorter variable names (Unwritten Rule)